Danny Glover (footballer)

-Daniel Glover (born 24 October 1989) is an English footballer and manager who plays as a striker for club Eccleshall.
+Daniel Glover (born 24 October 1989) is an English footballer and manager who plays as a striker; he is the player-manager at club Eccleshall.

 Glover followed his father, Dean Glover, to rise through the ranks at Port Vale to sign as a professional in 2007.
 He was a semi-regular player in 2007–08 and 2008–09, also playing on loan for Salisbury City, Rochdale, and Stafford Rangers.
 Released in the summer of 2010, he then spent a season with Worcester City before joining Nuneaton Town.
 Having helped Nuneaton to win promotion out of the Conference North, he returned to Worcester in July 2012.
 He was loaned to F.C.
 Halifax Town in March 2013.
 He had two months at Bradford Park Avenue from January 2014 before joining Hednesford Town.
 He joined Stockport County in December 2014 and moved on to AFC Telford United in July 2015.
 He rejoined Hednesford Town in January 2016 and later played on loan at Alsager Town.
 He signed with Nantwich Town in June 2018 before returning for a third spell at Hednesford Town in May 2019, where he also spent a brief time as caretaker manager.
 He signed with Rushall Olympic in October 2020 and moved on to Hanley Town in June 2022.
 He returned to Hednesford Town as player-manager in December 2022 and signed for Chasetown as a player in November 2023.
-He joined Eccleshall in September 2025.
+He joined Eccleshall in September 2025 and was appointed player-manager the following July.